top of page

 • Compare results between models and measurements

-Metrology is the scientific study of measurement just the ability to measure alone is insufficient; standardization is crucial for measurements to be meaningful.
-The test verified on 40 & 20 meters the design maximum gain, the azimuth of the maximum gain, steering of both direction and azimuth, design side-lobes, and the back-to-front ratio.
+An example of this was the testing of the Rhombic arrays 160 to 6 meters, for the design maximum gain, the azimuth of maximum gain, steering of both direction and azimuth, design side-lobes, and the back-to-front ratio.
 A calibrated, W&G EMR meter for both the E and H field is used, with the use of a portable tower or drone in the far field at precise predetermined positions.
 This allowed the for the most suitable method of conducting the test measurements.
 The analysis and its feedback mechanisms are a major part of K0UO's projects.

 All test at the K0UO range is done in the Far Fields, or the Fraunhofer zone which is the area where changes in distance from the antenna no longer produce a noticeable change in pattern shape or field impedance.